mkungla/webxr-webpack-boilerplate/README.md

 ## Introduction

-The goal of A-Frame Webpack Boilerplate is to provide a high-quality, high-performance codebase to accelerate Web XR development with A-Frame.
+The goal of A-Frame Webpack Boilerplate is to provide a high-quality, high-performance code base to accelerate Web XR development with A-Frame.
 It is designed to be flexible in order to support rapid implementation and customization within your project.

 **Build Status**